Updated 27 March 2018

-Adele recently caught up with Moon Larkin, just before she finished her Level 2 Plumbing course in June.
-They chat about why she chose to study Plumbing and what her aims are for the future!
+Adele caught up with Moon Larkin, just before she finished her Level 2 Plumbing course in June.
+Moon has secured an Apprenticeship with Russell Armer Ltd.

 AM: Why did you choose this course?